Skip to main content

 You can turn either toggle off at any time.
 Changes apply to future cycles; anything already in flight follows the setting that was active when it kicked off.

-Not every step gets automated.
-Some things always need a human in the loop:
+Not every payment gets automated.
+Some things should always have a human in the loop:

 Bonuses, commissions, reimbursements, and ad-hoc payments still go through the manual payment flow.
 The wizard surfaces them in Finance → Payments.